 The virus spreads by direct contact with an infected person and oral ingestion of infected food or water.
-It also spreads if you come in contact with an infected person’s:
+It also spreads if you come in contact with an infected person:

 Fluid from blisters.

-Children under 5 years of age, and who go to daycare centers and playschool are more susceptible to get infected with this virus.
-This is because of frequent diaper changes and the child’s habit of putting their hands in the mouth.
+Children under five years of age who go to daycare centers and playschools are more susceptible to getting infected with this virus.
+This is because of frequent diaper changes and the child’s habit of putting their hands in their mouth.
 As the child grows old, they develop immunity to this disease, as they develop antibodies against this virus after getting infected the first time.
-It is rarely seen in adolescents and adults.
+Therefore, it is rarely seen in adolescents and adults.

-The doctor might diagnose this condition by examining the rashes and blisters on the mouth and body, and by enquiring about other symptoms.
-If needed, he or she might take a throat swab or stool sample, which will be tested for the presence of the virus.
+The doctor might diagnose this condition by examining the rashes and blisters on the mouth and body and enquiring about other symptoms.
+Then, if needed, they might take a throat swab or stool sample, which will be tested for the presence of the virus.

 It is usually a minor illness, but in rare cases, it can cause complications like:

 As such, there is no specific treatment for HFMD.
-The signs and symptoms of this disease usually resolve in 7 to 10 days.
+The signs and symptoms of this disease usually resolve in seven to 10 days.

-No antibiotics are required to treat hand-foot-and-mouth disease, but if the child develops secondary infection, then the doctor might consider giving antibiotics.
+No antibiotics are required to treat hand-foot-and-mouth disease, but if the child develops a secondary infection, the doctor might consider giving antibiotics.

 The following are some tips that can help relieve pain: